-- 1. KIC publishes the call on the KIC's website and on the EC Funding & Tenders portal. - 2.
+- 1. KIC publishes the calls on the KIC website, on the EC Funding & Tenders portal and the EIT website. - 2.
 KIC puts procedures in place for guiding applicants and potential beneficiaries. - 3.
 KIC has a process for supporting proposal ideation. - 4.
 KIC has a process for facilitating brokerage and matchmaking among existing and new partners.